Important information for applicants: teaching and learning 2021/ 22 academic year.98.3 KB

 Students completing this MA could go on to a practice-based PhD, or could undertake a teaching qualification to take their practice into a school, FE or HE setting.

-This course is taught through a combination of intensive Study Days, distance-learning and tutorials (in person or online).
+This course is taught through a combination of intensive Study Day sessions, distance-learning materials and tutorials.
 Students will receive over 150 hours of teaching over the duration of their course, and are expected to supplement this with independent study.
 Our online Virtual Learning Environment enables students to interact with each other and their tutors, allowing a lively culture to develop, even at a distance.
-The MA in Creative Writing is tutored by published writers who continue to actively practice their craft.
+Optional online gatherings and writing boot camps help you to keep writing and keep in touch.

 Our team of tutors will help you to develop your creative practice and find your unique writing voice.Sonia OverallProgramme Director